-In this article, we decided to examine how the streaming market works.
-This analysis will help answer the question of how you might enter this market with your own streaming solution.
+In this article, we examine how the music streaming market works and what you should know before starting music streaming app development.
+This analysis will help answer how you might enter this market with your own streaming solution.

-Radio stations have licensing agreements that don’t allow them to play songs on demand.
+Radio station apps have licensing agreements that don’t allow them to play songs on demand.
 These licenses allow radio stations to keep their costs down compared to on-demand streaming services.

 On-demand streaming services

-Given the growing market demand for on-demand music, Pandora just launched Pandora Premium, a $9.99 per month streaming service that competes directly with apps like Spotify and Apple Music.
-Pandora’s Premium service allows users to listen to Pandora radio while also creating their own playlists.
+Given the growing desire for on-demand music, Pandora launched Pandora Premium, a $9.99 per month streaming service that competes directly with Spotify and Apple Music.
+Pandora Premium allows users to listen to Pandora radio while also creating their own playlists.

-There are two types of properties that require contracts or licensing agreements that you need to sign to make a music streaming app: sound recordings and compositions (songs).
-Sound recordings and compositions come with rights that can be owned by multiple rights holders.
+To make a music streaming app, you need to get rights on sound recordings and compositions (songs).
+Rights to sound recordings and compositions can be owned by multiple rights holders.

 The song itself (the composition) belongs to the songwriter, although a songwriter can have a publisher manage those rights.
 Managing rights to compositions means issuing licenses for the use of songs, collecting royalties, dealing with accounting, and managing other administrative issues.
-Very often, songwriters sell their songs to a publisher.
+Often, songwriters sell their songs to a publisher.

 Every internet radio station and on-demand streaming service needs to pay copyright holders for the right to reproduce or make copies of sound recordings and compositions.
 These payments are called royalties.